2013 Australian federal election: Result commentary

 The Labor Party recorded its lowest two-party preferred vote since 1996 and lowest primary vote since 1931.
 Kevin Rudd announced his resignation as party leader and confirmed he would not run again in the subsequent leadership election.

 With Nova Peris's victory in the Senate election in the Northern Territory, she became the first Aboriginal woman to be elected to parliament.
-WikiLeaks founder Julian Assange failed to be elected to the Senate after running in Victoria, with his WikiLeaks Party garnering 0.62% of the popular vote.
+Julian Assange failed to be elected to the Senate after running in Victoria, with his WikiLeaks Party garnering 0.62% of the popular vote.
 Former Queensland Premier Peter Beattie, standing in the Liberal-held seat of Forde, also failed to enter parliament.

 In an unprecedented outcome in Australian electoral history, the Senate result in Western Australia was declared void after the loss of over 1,300 ballot papers, necessitating a fresh election for the Senate in that state.

+Rudd suffered a large swing against him in his seat of Griffith, which was large enough for the LNP candidate, Bill Glasson, to have a higher first-preference vote than Rudd, although Rudd eventually won the seat on preferences.

+As of 2025, the 2013 election was the most recent time the Coalition saw an increase in the first preference vote in the House of Representatives.

 Aftermath

 The Coalition had campaigned on a tough stance on asylum seekers who came to Australia by boat (as had the Labor Party in the final weeks leading up to the election).
 Immediately after the election, Abbott reiterated his party's promise and announced that his new government would begin Operation Sovereign Borders—which would turn back any vessels carrying asylum seekers—as soon as possible.
-He also confirmed he would abolish the carbon price that was introduced by the Gillard Government, as well as lower foreign aid by A$4.5 billion.
+He also confirmed he would abolish the carbon price that was introduced by the Gillard government, as well as lower foreign aid by A$4.5 billion.